Skip to Content

 If you make the entire Texas portion of the trip, it is only 178 miles!

-Granted, there aren’t a lot of towns on this Texas road trip, it is definitely one that should be on your bucket list.
+Granted, there aren’t many towns on this Texas road trip, but it should be on your bucket list.

-Many people who stop in Amarillo while on a road trip make their way to the Big Texan Steak Ranch to try out the 72 oz steak challenge.
+Many people who stop in Amarillo on a road trip go to the Big Texan Steak Ranch to try the 72-oz steak challenge.

-If you can eat the steak and all of the side items within the allotted time, your meal is free and you get your picture on the wall.
+If you can eat the steak and all the side items within the allotted time, your meal is free, and you will get your picture on the wall.

 Of course, along the way, you will want to visit the popular roadside attraction, Cadillac Ranch.

-This 1974 art exhibition is comprised of 10 cars (Cadillacs) stuck nose down in the desert landscape.
+This 1974 art exhibition comprises ten cars (Cadillacs) stuck nose down in the desert landscape.

-Other stops to consider along Route 66 include Dot’s Mini-Museum and the Vega motel near the border with New Mexico, Midpoint Café, a 1950s dining establishment.
+Other stops along Route 66 include Dot’s Mini-Museum, the Vega Motel near the New Mexico border, and Midpoint Café, a 1950s dining establishment.

 3. Road Trips in Texas to the Gulf Coast